 The county had approximately 1,708 residents living with a disability according to the 2020 HCD Data Package American Community Survey and roughly 128 with Developmental Disabilities, also per the HCD data.
-To better accommodate the needs of this population and provide for persons with disabilities seeking fair access to housing in the application of its zoning and building regulations, the County has incorporated a reasonable accommodations ordinance into the Zoning Code per Program 6.3.1.
+To better accommodate the needs of this population and provide for persons with disabilities seeking fair access to housing in the application of its zoning and building regulations, the County has incorporated a reasonable accommodations ordinance into the Zoning Code per Program

+6.3.1.
 This ordinance will provide a means of requesting exceptions to the zoning and building regulations that may be a barrier to fair housing opportunities.
-These requests will be reviewed on a case regulations that may be a barrier to fair housing opportunities.
-These requests will be reviewed on a case by case basis and will be approved based on a criterion that the building inspectors' finding that the proposed changes will not affect the building's ability to meet building and safety code.
+These requests will be reviewed on a case-by-case basis and will be approved based on a criterion from the building inspectors' finding that the proposed changes will not affect the building's ability to meet building and safety code.
 Additionally, the County has amended the Zoning Code to allow residential care facilities for 6 or fewer persons in all residential zones as permitted uses as well as Single Room Occupancy opportunities are allowed in all of the County's commercial zones.